-The NEOtrap (Nanopore Electro-Osmotic trap) offers an entirely new, electrical and label-free way of protein sensing.
+The NEOtrap (Nanopore Electro-Osmotic trap) offers a new, electrical and label-free way of protein sensing.
 A nano-cavity is formed by an origami structure docked onto a nanopore to electro-osmotically trap single proteins.
 We use it to detect proteins based on their mass & shape, and also to detect protein conformational dynamics.
-The label-free aspect as well as the vast electrical time bandwidth (microseconds to hours) represent unique advantages of the NEOtrap over alternative techniques.
+The label-free aspect as well as the vast electrical time bandwidth (microseconds to hours) are unique advantages of the NEOtrap over alternative techniques.

 Single-molecule Förster resonance energy transfer (smFRET) is a popular fluorescence-based technique to study protein conformational dynamics between two specific positions.
 We use smFRET to trace back the structural and energetic origins of protein conformational dynamics to elucidate the molecular basis of protein function.
 In addition, we develop new optical sensing schemes to detect and quantify linear & rotational single-molecule dynamics.
 We work closely together with the Hohlbein Lab at BIP, Wageningen.